wqking/metapp/doc/tutorial/tutorial_metaclass.md

 // instance will free the object when instance is freed
 ```

+## Use nested types

-Now let's play with types
+Now let's play with types.

 ```c++
 const metapp::MetaType * metaType = metapp::getMetaType<MyClass>();